maplion/SPEED/README.md

 After figuring out the weights, I started calculating Moran's I for different distances.
 At first, I was getting a lot of weird warnings and divisions by zero.
 I discovered that this was due to a way I was using the indexing as a weight value that wasn't correct.
 After resolving that, I ended up with a reasonable result.

 My confidence in my result was still low, however, when comparing my result to the results of a couple of others that were far along.

-I could alter my code to get their output, but their logic didn't make sense to me.
+I made some code modifications and got a reasonable result, albeit at a significant performance loss.

+To that end, I created a self-made loading spinner to let the user know that something is being processed.

+Thanks for a great semester!